 The game also received many other improvements, and it has a lot more hidden items and all-new areas that were not in the original.
 The original Resident Evil lets you play as one of two characters that each have their own story beats and endings.

 The game is set in a mansion where you explore and fight off various zombies.
 You can also find different weapons, but your storage is limited.
 This is a unique aspect of the game since you will have to go back to a stash in order to pick up or drop off items you’ve obtained.

-- Travel from the swamps of Louisiana to the docks of Germany to fight against - and drink from - Nazi scum
+- Travel from Louisiana swamps to the docks of Germany

-- Horrific cinematic action scenes and a unique Camera FX feature allow you to see more of the action at several different angles
+- Camera FX feature allows you to see more of the action from multiple angles

 BloodRayne is the original in a series of video games and other media, such as comic books.
 It is a bit different than some other games on the list.
 That’s because you play as a half-vampire who goes around slaughtering and drinking the blood of the infected supernatural creatures.

 But to make things a little weirder, there are also Nazis to defeat, too.
 BloodRayne‘s story is a bit all over the place compared to big-name titles like Resident Evil.
 However, it has actually gained a cult following, and its gameplay is pretty good.